apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Deprecated: keys has been deprecated since 1.0.0
-Use <code>componentConfigDescriptions</code> instead.
-Specifies the configuration files within the ConfigMap that support dynamic updates.</p>
+<p>Specifies the configuration files within the ConfigMap that support dynamic updates.</p>
 <p>A configuration template (provided in the form of a ConfigMap) may contain templates for multiple
 configuration files.
 Each configuration file corresponds to a key in the ConfigMap.